 - a.
 Stock Assessment and Research Assessment Development (routine) SSC members will participate in data workshops and review stock assessment data and modeling decisions and results as needed through SSC meetings and the WPSAR process.
-The SSC may also advise on development of research assessments, including for incidental Pelagic MUS and alternative assessment approaches for BMUS.
-Research assessments may also be conducted to evaluate ecosystem-based fishery management approaches.
-The SSC may also advise PIFSC and the Council on guidelines to address non-stationarity in stock assessments, following previous SSC advice on 2023 National Standard 1 (NS1) technical guidance. - b.
+The SSC may also advise on development of research assessments, including for incidental Pelagic MUS and alternative assessment approaches for BMUS. - b.
 Western Pacific Stock Assessment Review (routine) The SSC will participate in WPSAR meetings and desktop reviews as dictated by the WPSAR schedule.
 The SSC will also be tasked with reviewing the Terms of Reference for WPSARs and will nominate a WPSAR chair. - c.
-Working Group on the Stock Definitions of Archipelagic and Pelagic Fisheries National Standard 3 (NS3) of the MSA does not provide clear guidance defining stocks relative to management units in U.S. fisheries.
+Working Group on the Stock Definitions of Archipelagic and Pelagic Fisheries National Standards 3 (NS3) of the MSA does not provide clear guidance defining stocks relative to management units in US fisheries.
 A working group will ultimately provide guidance to the MSA NS3 definitions of stock based on management unit species that may be contained within a single jurisdiction, transboundary, or straddling stock.
 It will develop guidelines for defining specific stocks of both archipelagic and pelagic management unit species in the Western Pacific Region.
-This will have implications on the jurisdiction of the stock assessment (e.g. state/territorial versus federal versus international).
+This will have implications on the jurisdiction of the stock assessment (e.g. state versus federal versus international).